-Rodney had a series of wins, but once he was at the top it didn't feel like winning anymore.
+For years, Rodney was winning every contest he entered.
+But once he was at the top it didn't feel like winning anymore.
 He was just defending his position as a champion.
 And when he became defensive, it was hard to create.

-This has an interesting application to tech companies: many of us are trying to be #1 in our industry.
-We don't realize how hard it is at the top.
+Many startup founders want to be #1 in their industry.
+What they don't realize is how hard it is at the top.
 Everyone has their sights on you.
 You are the incumbent that everyone wants to beat.
 And instead of innovating, you spend your time playing defence.

 Suddenly it was over for me.
-They took my pro-model off the shelf: that's like publicly pronouncing that your [career] is dead.
-The crazy thing was that there was a really liberating sense about it: because I no longer had to protect my record as a champion.
+They took my pro-model off the shelf: that's like publicly pronouncing that your career is dead.
+The crazy thing was that there was a really liberating sense about it.
 What drew me to skateboarding, the freedom, was restored.
 Now I could just create things.

-What I did have was a deep well of tricks that I could draw from that were rooted in [my old skills].
+What I did have was a deep well of tricks that I could draw from that were rooted in my old skills.
+I had an infrastructure to build on.
 So as humbling and rotten as it was… I began over again.
-I brought [new] tricks to [street skating] that were undergirded in freestyle.
-I had an infrastructure [to build on].

 We take what other guys do, and we make it our own, and then we contribute back to the community in a way that edifies the community.
 The summation of that gives us something that we could never achieve as an individual.